(un)framing vision

 04.2022

 With time, we turn the visible world into designated meaning and language, replacing looking with thinking.
-This book honors a fundamental, child-like experience of the world, one understood primarily through form and matter.
+This book honors a fundamental, child-like experience of the world, one understood primarily through form, matter and texture.

 9.5”x13”